 Either way, words on a page, or even spoken, can sometimes make grown men cry, or paint a smile on the face of a child.
 Words become sentences to carry ideas along the roads of knowledge.

 Words hold memories.
 The present and the future are precious, but the past anchors us; we should not forget it.
-I had no choice: Sliding on the Snow Stone was a story I had to write; it’s now available from several outlets world-wide, in paperback or ebook formats:
+I had no choice: Sliding on the Snow Stone (2011) is a story I had to write.
+It’s available from several outlets world-wide, in e-book and paperback.

 I have many more short stories and poems; some complete, some half-finished, one or two need surgery.
 You’ll discover many of them here, as well as other features – take a look through my channels.

 I’m currently working on Fate and Circumstance.
 Based on a true story, it’s about a family of Ukrainian Lemkos in the Carpathian Mountains, whose lives are torn apart by World War Two, and by a brutal forced resettlement in the post war years.